Qwerty: A Basis-Oriented Quantum Programming Language

 \section{Abstract}

-Quantum computers have evolved from the theoretical realm into a race to large-scale implementations.
+Quantum computers have leaped from the theoretical realm into a race to large-scale implementations.
 This is due to the promise of revolutionary speedups, where achieving such speedup requires designing an algorithm that harnesses the structure of a problem using quantum mechanics.
-Yet many quantum programming languages today require programmers to reason at a low level of quantum gate circuitry.
+Yet many quantum programming languages today require programmers to reason at a low level of physics notation and quantum gate circuitry.
 This presents a significant barrier to entry for programmers who have not yet built up an intuition about quantum gate semantics, and it can prove to be tedious even for those who have.
-In this paper, we present Qwerty, a new quantum programming language that allows programmers to manipulate qubits more expressively than gates, relegating the tedious task of gate selection to the compiler.
+In this paper, we present Qwerty, a new quantum programming language that allows programmers to manipulate qubits more expressively than gates and trace programs without bra--ket notation.
 Due to its novel basis type and easy interoperability with Python, Qwerty is a powerful framework for high-level quantum--classical computation.